TT515/Florence_Price_Art_Song_Dataset/README.md

 ## License

 These scores are released under Creative Commons Zero (CC0).
 See LICENSE.txt.

-All scores not under copyright are provided for academic use.
+Please cite the following paper if publishing work using this dataset:
-Please cite the ISMIR 2025 paper if using this dataset.
+T. He, M. E. Malandro, D. Shadle.
+2025.
+The Florence Price Art Song Dataset And Piano Accompaniment Generator. *(Proceedings of the International Society for Music Information Retrieval Conference.)*

 ---